seancorfield/honeysql/doc/options.md

 * keywords and symbols become SQL keywords (uppercase, with `-` replaced by a space),
 * everything else is just turned into a string (by calling `str`) and added to the SQL string.

+> Note: you can provide additional inline formatting by extending the `InlineValue` protocol from `honey.sql.protocols` to new types.

 ## `:params`

 The `:params` option provides a mapping from named parameters